Chr12t0pher/FastPoll/README.md

-# Strawpoll
+# FastPoll
-A Flask site based off Strawpoll.me

-You can see the code in action [here](http://poll.cstevens.me)
+A Flask based website based on [Strawpoll.me(http://strawpoll.me) You can see the code in action at [FastPoll.co.uk](http://www.fastpoll.co.uk)